TosbackCgusBridge-Bot/CGUs-versions/Imvu/Privacy Policy.md

 Questions/Contact us

-If you have any questions regarding this Privacy Notice please contact IMVU, Inc. here by clicking on the "Request Support" tab and selecting "Privacy" as a Case Category or via mail at:
+If you have any questions regarding this Privacy Notice please contact IMVU, Inc. here by clicking on the 'Request Support' tab and selecting 'Privacy' as a Case Category or via mail at:

 Privacy Officer
 IMVU, Inc.